gpwen/vim-installer-mui2/wiki-pages/testcases.markdown

-# Test Cases for the New Vim NSIS Installer
+# Test Cases for the Upgraded Vim NSIS Installer

-This document summarized some test cases for the new Vim NSIS installer.
+This document summarized some test cases for the upgraded Vim NSIS installer.
 You're more than welcomed to run these cases, and report any problem you found.
+When you report problem found, please include the install log file (vim-install.log) in your report.
+The log file can be found in the Vim binary directory (if the installer terminated normally) or in Windows temporary directory (if the installer aborted, or you uninstalled Vim only).

 ## Installer Test